 My Services

-Osteopathy clinic for women in Dublin.
+Pregnancy & Postpartum Osteopathy in Dublin.

-Birthing & postpartum conditions
+Birthing & Postpartum conditions:

-Prolapse or incontinence issues
+Prolapse or Incontinence issues:

-Lower back pain
+Pregnancy related lower back pain

-Pelvic girdle pain
+Pelvic girdle & symphysis pain

-Urinary incontinence and more…
+Urinary incontinence

 I’m proud to be one of the few osteopaths in Dublin who has been trained by pelvic floor physiotherapists, from the National Maternity Hospital, in the internal assessment and rehabilitation of pelvic floor dysfunction.